'This royal throne of kings, this sceptr'd isle,

 We are a nation of seafarers – it is in our plasma – an island people colonised at various stages of history by other seafarers, but never conquered by Napoleon Bonaparte who feared the 'wooden walls' of our naval barricades.

-When I view a map of Britain, spread out like a spatchcock hen, I muse on the magical diversity of landscape and customs and its historic ethnicity, its coast circled at various times by Viking invaders from Norway and Denmark who tamed it with their agricultural know-how.
-Then there were the Roman legions who laid straight roads, avenued with trees to keep their troops cool on the march (spot the Mediterranean optimism!) and their mosaicked villas and cypress gardens dedicated to wholesale well-being.
+When I view a map of Britain, spread out like a spatchcock chicken, I muse on the magical diversity of landscape and customs and its historic mixed ethnicity, its coast circled at various times by Viking invaders from Norway and Denmark who tamed it with their agricultural know-how.
+Then there were the Roman legions who laid straight roads, lined with trees to keep their troops cool on the march (spot the Mediterranean optimism!) and their mosaicked villas and cypress gardens dedicated to wholesale well-being.
 I think of their vocabulary foursquare as their architecture and the imperialism that preferred not to disrupt the tenor of life in the hostage nation.

 All this, before the Normans overran these islands in 1066 and taught us the art of cuisine and chivalry, assimilating with all the fine nuance of their mother tongue.